kennynahh/uw-reality-labs/README.md

 ## planning

 Based off of the open-source guide 'Relativty', a few of my classmates and I have been building my very own, fully custom VR headset.
-So far, we have soldered an IMU and MCU together, and gotten real-time motion vector data translated into SteamVR with drivers courtesy of the Relativty project.
+So far, we have soldered an IMU and MCU together, and gotten real-time motion vector data translated into SteamVR with drivers forked from OpenVR.
 We then routed the SteamVR output to displays, which will soon have accompanying fresnel lenses and a 3D-printed housing.

 PCBs and other various electrical components have been ordered for 2 DIY Wand-like controllers, which will be based off of the open-source guide 'HadesVR'.
 Each controller will have an IMU, a rechargeable battery, RF transceivers, tactile buttons, triggers, and joysticks.
 The HMD's microcontroller will also be upgraded.